-As we noted in Lesson 42, St. Francis of Assisi started the Christmas tradition of the manger scene.
+As we noted in Church History Lesson 42, St. Francis of Assisi started the Christmas tradition of the manger scene.
 It was 1223 in the town of Greccio where St. Francis for the first time decided that a nativity scene would be a wonderful teaching tool for the birth of Christ.
 Interestingly, the Franciscans are also credited with being one of the principle sources of spreading Christmas Carols.
-Evidently, they were fond of singing, and took those carols as part of their celebration with nativity scenes throughout Europe.9
+Evidently, they were fond of singing, and took those carols as part of their celebration with nativity scenes throughout Europe.10

 In the Middle Ages, Christmas was a civil holiday and the start of the church calendar.
 It was marked in various ways by celebrations.
 We have records of Christmas plays being performed in 11th Century France.
 The celebrations eventually took on an almost un-Christian atmosphere of partying and revelry.
-In reaction, the reformation movement sought to seriously down play, if not outright remove, Christmas celebrations.
-The reformers believed that if God had intended the church to celebrate Christmas, He would have given an indication of its true date.
+In reaction, the reformation movement sought to seriously downplay, if not outright remove, Christmas celebrations.
+The reformers believed that if God had intended the church to celebrate Christmas, he would have given an indication of its true date.

 In England in 1647, Parliament passed a law forbidding the observance of Christmas.
 In Puritan-laden Massachusetts in 1659, it also became illegal to celebrate Christmas.
 This law lasted until 1681 when it was revoked.
 Still, Christmas was slow to recover in New England.
 It was not until New England experienced an influx of large numbers of Irish and German immigrants, that Christmas generated a great deal of celebrants.
-The basis for the puritanical ban on Christmas was the recognition that the New Testament scriptures nowhere provide the basis for such a celebration.
+The basis for the puritanical ban

-9 Christmas songs themselves are as ancient as the church's celebrations of the birth of Christ.
+10 Christmas songs themselves are as ancient as the church's celebrations of the birth of Christ.
 As already noted, St. Ambrose composed Christmas hymns.
 Another early hymnist was the Spanish lawyer, Aurelius Prudentius Clemens (c.
 348-405).
 He wrote a "Hymn for Christmas Day" which contained the following lyrics: "The Infant's feeble cry proclaimed/ The springtime of the universe; the World reborn then cast aside/ The gloom of winter's lethargy.
 At your Nativity, O Child/ All hard, unfeeling things were stirred; the unrelenting crags grew kind/ And clothed the flinty stones with grass.
 How holy, O eternal King,/ Is this your crib, revered by all in every age, and even by beasts/ Who hover near in silent awe?"